Orlando: OIA MCO emergency communications | WFTV

-ORLANDO, Fla. - Greater Orlando Aviation Authority board members on Monday discussed ways to improve communication with passengers during emergencies at Orlando International Airport.
+ORLANDO, Fla. - Greater Orlando Aviation Authority board members on Monday discussed three ways the agency plans to improve communication with passengers during emergencies at Orlando International Airport.

-The airport will soon be able to display safety messages on computer monitors at ticket counters in the event of an emergency.

 The proposed changes draw from lessons learned during a January 2017 deadly mass shooting at Fort Lauderdale-Hollywood International Airport and a May 2017 standoff at OIA involving a suspect with a fake gun.